bkesterbyld/maroon-potato/src/pages/digital-operations-platform-api.md

         title_align: left
         content: >-
-          Turn your products into services that can be subscribed to, leased or paid for based on outcomes and output
+          Turn your products into services that can be subscribed to, leased or paid for based on output
         content_align: left
         actions: []
         actions_align: left